Devasthal Observatory

 Devasthal is an observatory in the district of Nainital, Kumaon, India.
 The literal meaning of the place is "abode of god".
 The observatory is situated in the Kumaon Himalayas at an altitude of 2,450 meters.
 Devasthal peak is an emerging optical astronomical site for Indian telescopes.
 Currently, a 130-cm optical telescope is working at the site.
 The sites are managed by the Aryabhatta Research Institute of Observational Sciences (ARIES), Nainital.

 The site has already received a 360-cm telescope and a 400-cm liquid mirror telescope which is under construction & likely to be completed by the year 2022.
 A survey for installing solar telescope is also being carried out near the peak.
 The place is well equipped with guest house, canteen, internet connection, water and electric supply since 2008.

 Devasthal is located 9 km from Dhanachuli, the nearest town in Nainital district.

 Facilities

 The Devasthal Observatory campus includes a base complex with roads, control buildings and support infrastructure.
-Aryabhatta Research Institute of Observational Sciences (ARIES) acquired about 41,692 m² of government land for the site, encompassing telescope enclosures, access roads and base‐camp areas.
+Aryabhatta Research Institute of Observational Sciences (ARIES) acquired about 41,692 m^{2} of government land for the site, encompassing telescope enclosures, access roads and base‐camp areas.
 A dedicated aluminizing plant at the site can coat mirrors up to 3.7 m in diameter, enabling in‐situ mirror maintenance.
 A guesthouse and related hostel facilities are provided for visiting scientists and students.The campus has all essential utilities (electric power, high‐speed Internet, water supply, etc.) to support night‐time observing and instrumentation.
 ARIES also maintains an on‐site control room and data center for remote operation of the telescopes.
-Overall, Devasthal’s infrastructure is designed to support modern optical astronomy, with an eye toward continuous monitoring of variable and transient objects.
+Overall, Devasthal's infrastructure is designed to support modern optical astronomy, with an eye toward continuous monitoring of variable and transient objects.